MSTC Limited: Ownership

 The company is under the administrative control of Ministry of Steel, Govt. of India.
 Currently 64.75% share of the company is held by Govt. of India.

 CERO

 CERO is a joint venture of MSTC Ltd. and Mahindra Accelo.
 This Joint Venture company has set up the first auto shredding plant in India for recycling end of life vehicles and other white goods by converting these into shredded scrap which is a vital raw material of secondary steel plants, located in Greater Noida.

+Financials

+MSTC reported total income of Rs 879.16 crores during the financial year ended March 31, 2023, as compared to Rs 1123.32 crores during the financial year ended March 31, 2022.
+The company has posted a net profit of Rs 241.9567 crores for the financial year ended March 31, 2023, as against a net profit of Rs 199.0958 crores for the financial year ended March 31, 2022.